schoeberl/risc-v-lab/README.md

  * This is a new 3 weeks course
  * I am exciting to see you building a RISC-V processor

+## Introduction Round

+ * Who are you?
+ * Why this course?

 ## Rules

- * The processor shall implement the RISC-V RV32I instruction set.
+ * The processor shall implement the RISC-V RV32I instruction set
- * The processor shall be pipelined.
+ * The processor shall be pipelined
- * The processor shall be able to run a simple program in an FPGA.
+ * The processor shall be able to run a simple program in an FPGA
  * You are allowed to split the memory into instruction and data memory
    * To avoid the need for caches for a single memory
  * You do not need to support unaligned memory access